python-attrs/attrs/.github/CONTRIBUTING.md

 You can (and should) run our test suite using [*tox*].
 However, you’ll probably want a more traditional environment as well.
 We highly recommend to develop using the latest Python release because we try to take advantage of modern features whenever possible.
+Also, running [*pre-commit*] later on will require the latest Python version.

 First [fork](https://github.com/python-attrs/attrs/fork) the repository on GitHub.